Gilmok/U4Rando/README.md

 - There is a known UI inconsistency where the flag order in the UI and the flag order in the generated ROM will be different.
 This may be fixed in a future version.

 Recently discovered bugs:
--Some flag combinations really mess up randomized dungeons -Randomizing spells resets the game once you try to create a new file -There is a chance to lose some randomly placed items and possibly soft-lock your seed
+- Some flag combinations really mess up randomized dungeons
+- Randomizing spells resets the game once you try to create a new file
+- There is a chance to lose some randomly placed items and possibly soft-lock your seed

 Note: Some interest was expressed in the source code for this Rando.
 I have uploaded the lastest java file.
 I use launch4j to build the downloadable Windows executable; feel free to look at/play with/suggest bug fixes.